TMiclot/MICLOT/User_Guide/__usage_calculate_free_energy.md

 ### Description

 Calculate the binding energy of a protein-protein complex using the [contact-based method](__free_energy.md#2-protein-binding-contacts-based-method).
+Currently the implementation allow user to work only with PDB ().
+Because the method has been calibrated for use on fixed structures, but no mention has been made of molecular dynamics trajectories.
+So it was decided to restrict use to fixed structures: PDb, mmCIF, and all MDTraj readable files.

 ### Arguments